shabin5785/react-notes/Notes_2.md

 - trying to memoize an async fn in action creator is complicated.
 Use the pattern for that.
 So instead of memoizing action creator fn or dispatch fn, call a memoized fn from action creator.

 - react-router-dom is the package for routing. react-router is the core pacakge and dom one is to be used for web. similary we have react-router-native

+- we can have duplicate routes in react router, It will match both and will show both components.